FACTBOX-What European companies are doing as workers face high inflation | Business

 OTHERS: ROYAL MAIL

-British post and parcel company, Royal Mail offered 9% pay hike over 18 months to its employees who members of the Communication Workers Union, on Nov.
-23, but the union has rejected the offer and is planning several strikes.
+British post and parcel company Royal Mail offered on Nov.
+23 a 9% pay hike over 18 months to employees who are members of the Communication Workers Union, but the union rejected the offer and is planning several strikes.
 COMPASS GROUP

 Contract caterer Compass Group launched a salary advance scheme and a new grant for employees in Britain, allowing monthly salaried employees the ability to withdraw up to 50% of their earned pay before payday, it said on Nov.
 21. MITIE